fiji/fiji/README.md

 was created and is maintained by Wayne Rasband, ImageJ2 was created and is maintained and actively developed by Curtis Rueden.
-For a list of most recent contributors, please refer to the [Contributors](http://imagej.net/Contributors) page of the Fiji/ImageJ wiki.
+For a list of most recent contributors, please refer to the [Contributors](http://imagej.net/Contributors) page of the ImageJ wiki.

 Thanks
 ------